ycpcs/cs201-summer2016/assign/assign03.md

 g.fillOval((int) x, (int) y, (int) w, (int) h);
 {% endhighlight %}

 Also note that the x/y coordinates of a disk represent its center, but the x/y coordinates in a call to **fillOval** are the upper left corner of a rectangle surrounding the oval being drawn.
-You will need to adjust the disk's accordingly when drawing a disk.
+You will need to adjust the disk's coordinates accordingly when drawing a disk.

 Running the program
 -------------------